deadlyvipers/dojo_rules/introduction.md

-#Hello Me
-This is my introduction
-Code School path HTML & CSS
-Electives
+On my way to becoming a GitHub Master
+Ruby, JavaScript, HTML & CSS, iOS or Electives